NewsClick took foreign funds in a plot to undermine India’s sovereignty, alleges FIR

 The news organisation’s editor-in-chief Prabir Purkayastha and human resources head Amit Chakraborty were arrested by the Delhi Police on Tuesday.
 They have been booked under the Unlawful Activities Prevention Act, the country’s anti-terror law.

-The FIR, registered in August and released today on the order of a Delhi court, alleges that NewsClick received money from a network of nonprofits linked to American businessman Neville Roy Singham to spread Chinese propaganda.
+The FIR, registered on August 17 and released today on the order of a Delhi court, alleges that NewsClick received money from a network of nonprofits linked to American businessman Neville Roy Singham to spread Chinese propaganda.
+It claims that Singham is an active member of the propaganda department of the Communist Party of China.

-It alleges that one of the shareholders in NewsClick, Gautam Navlakha, is involved in “anti-Indian and unlawful activities such as actively supporting banned Naxal organisations and having anti-national nexus with Gulam Nabi Fai, an agent of Pakistan’s ISI”.
+It alleges that one of the shareholders in NewsClick, Gautam Navlakha, was involved in “anti-Indian and unlawful activities such as actively supporting banned Naxal organisations and having anti-national nexus with Gulam Nabi Fai, an agent of Pakistan’s ISI”.
 Navlakha is under house arrest in the Bhima Koregaon violence case.

 The FIR also alleges that an email between Purkayastha, a company owned by Singham called StarStream and some of its Chinese employees shows their intention to peddle a narrative that Kashmir and Arunachal Pradesh are disputed territories.